telerik/xaml-docs/controls/radgridview/export/async.md

 # Grid Async Export

-As of __Q3 2013__ RadGridView has a new method - __ExportAsync__ which allows asynchronous export of data.
+You can use RadGridView`s __ExportAsync__ method in order to export data asynchronously.
+The method was introduced in __Q3 2013__.

-The method expects two parameters:
+As in the synchronous [Export]({%slug gridview-export%}) functionality, the method expects two parameters:

 1. __Stream__ - usually the file stream which you are exporting data to.

 2. __GridViewExportOptions__ or __GridViewCsvExportOptions__ object - you can use it to set exporting options.
-You can check this [help article]({%slug gridview-export%}) for more information on how to configure the export options.
+You can check the [Export]({%slug gridview-export%})  method documentation for more information on how to configure the export options.

 >As of version __2015 Q1 SP__ we have introduced an __overload of the ExportAsync__ method that exposes "finished callback": __Action exportFinishedCallback__.

-## How to use the new method

-The ExportAsync() method can be used similar to the Export() method
+The ExportAsync method can be used similar to the Export method:

 #### __C#__